duganchen/wine_env/README.md

 ### Creating A Bottle

-Use *bottle* to create a Wine bottle named D3, and have it use your Wine 1.7.31
+For Diablo 3, use *bottle* to create a Wine bottle named D3, and have it use your Wine 1.7.31 build:
-build:

 	bottle D3 ~/wine-1.7.31/bin/wine